Babyproofing Your Rental Home or Apartment: Special Circumstances to Consider

 Also, consider chatting with your landlord or management about locks before you go shopping.
 Odds are good you’re not the first-ever pregnant tenant in your complex, and management may even be willing to make concessions on no-drill policies for safety purposes.

 Faucets and Appliances

-To prevent scalding young children, your water heater should be set no higher than 120 degrees F. In an apartment, it’s likely that you do not have control over your water’s settings, so be sure to request this adjustment from your landlord.
+To prevent scalding young children, your water heater should be set no higher than 100 degrees F (38 C).
+In an apartment, likely, you do not have control over your water settings, so be sure to request this adjustment from your landlord.
 (While you’re assessing the bathroom, consider this: It may sound funny, but baby-proof clips for toilets do exist; add them to your list.)

 Accents and Furnishings